 I joined the informal Quicksilver Running Club in 2004 which happened to be my first year running ultras.
 It's no coincidence; I had met and trained with teammate, Kristina Irvin who introduced me to long distance trail running and several other Quicksilver members.
 Their stories, shared over the course of 2, 3, 6 hour runs inspired and motivated me to take the leap and sign up for my first 50K race.
 About two years after having my son I committed to running on the Quicksilver Racing Team.
 Being part of the team has given my training and racing more purpose.
 It is so much fun to participate in races where there will be 5, 10, 20 other teammates running and giving one another big smiles and encouragement along the trail.

-Member at Large, Co-Captain Ultra Running Team
+Co-Captain Ultra Running Team

 I have a graduate degree in politics, which makes me uniquely qualified to formulate rules that are easy to follow but seldom apply to myself.
 I work in high tech so I can afford to live here.
 In my first year of ultra racing, I ran the Toshi Double -- proof that will wander around outdoors for several hours with minimal prompting.
 I have three catsand like to go on vacation.